Forgot your password?

 If you use restaurant management software, you can look back to see which dishes you sold the most of this time last year and plan accordingly.
 If you offer seasonal menu items, like peppermint mochas or turkey and dressing, these are likely going to sell more than other menu items, so you’ll know to stock up.

 2. Buy Ahead and in Bulk

-For any nonperishable items you regularly purchase, you can buy a little extra in the months leading up to the holiday season so that you don’t break your budget ordering a much higher quantity in November or December.
+We recommend buying extra nonperishable items in the weeks leading up to the holiday season so you don’t break your budget ordering a much higher quantity around Thanksgiving, Christmas, and New Years.

 More restaurants are offering both gluten-free options as well as vegan dishes to suit a wider range of tastes and diets.
 If you expect business to rise, you can expect demand for these types of dishes to increase, so plan ahead.

-Many restaurants hire more help during the holidays, so make sure to get them trained early in all aspects of their roles, including using your restaurant management and inventory management software.
-A simple mistake due to not understanding the process or software could have a huge negative impact on business, so make sure they’re comfortable with them.
+Many restaurants hire more help during the holidays, so make sure to get them trained early in all aspects of their roles, including using your inventory management software.
+A simple mistake due to not understanding the process or software could have a huge negative impact on business, so make sure they feel comfortable using the system.

 Train employees to stock shelves and the fridge correctly, too.
 Implement a first-in, first-out (FIFO) policy.
 When staff members are pressed for time, they might have the inclination to load shelves quickly rather than by date.
 Make sure they always rotate older food items to the front to make sure they are used before they expire.
 This will discourage an inventory shortage due to spoilage.

 While it’s easy to stock up on nonperishables, that doesn’t solve the problem of meats, fruits, vegetables, and dairy.
 Talk with your supplier to see if you can increase the frequency that products are delivered if demand requires it.